 - Distribution and Siting of Transit Amenities Transit amenities refer to items of comfort, convenience, and safety that are available to the general riding public.
+The VA Breeze bus stops are comprised of existing bus stops developed by the local public transit systems in each locality that the VA Breeze serves, existing VDOT (Virginia Department of Transportation) park-and-ride lots, or are stops that have been established in collaboration with private businesses in rural areas of the Commonwealth with limited local public transit options.
+To date, no stop has had any amenities added (e.g. bus shelters, benches, etc.) by DRPT, however, should DRPT add any amenities in the future, installation of public transit amenities along VA Breeze routes will be based on the number of passenger boardings at the VA Breeze bus stops.
 It is DRPT's policy to ensure the equitable distribution of transit amenities across the system. - Vehicle Assignment Vehicle assignment refers to the process by which transit vehicles are placed into service and on routes throughout the system.
 DRPT assigns vehicles with the goal of providing equitable benefits to minority and low income populations.
 Vehicles are assigned with regard to service type and ridership demand patterns (routes with greater numbers of passengers need vehicles with larger capacities).
 For each type of assignment, newer vehicles are rotated to ensure that no single route or service always has the same vehicle.
 DRPT's contracted VA Breeze service documents vehicle assignment by the contractor (number of vehicles, make, model, and year) that are specifically branded.
 It is DRPT's policy to ensure the equitable distribution of vehicle assignments across the system.